drbergman/GlobalVsLocal/README.md

 2. Run_Figure3FG.m: produces panels F-G (data also used to create some SI figs)

 The files beginning with "Test_" can be run to create similar data to what is in the figures.

+## Figure 4 (Noise in the local method is negligible and follows predictable patterns)

+1. Run_Figure3.m: produces panels A-B.
+2.